simbo1905/thinbus-php-srp-demo/README.md

 ];
 ```

 The numeric constants must match the values configured in the JavaScript; see the [Thinbus documentation](https://bitbucket.org/simon_massey/thinbus-srp-js).
-Consider create your own large safe prime values using openssl using the Thinbus instructions.
+Consider creating your own large safe prime values using openssl using the Thinbus instructions.

 The demo application comprises of the following top level php files.
 It saves user SRP data in a [SQLite](http://php.net/manual/en/book.sqlite.php) flat file database at `/tmp/srp_db.txt` which can be changed in the file `require.php`:

 * `require.php` a fragment to pull in the SRP constants, Thinbus library, RedBean library.
-It initialises the SQLite database.
+It also initialises the SQLite database.
 * `RedBean.php` [RedBeanPHP](http://redbeanphp.com) "an easy-to-use, on-the-fly ORM for PHP.
 It's 'zero config', relying on strict conventions instead."
 * `register.php` saves the user email, salt and verifier into the flat file database using RedBean
-* `login.php` loads the user salt and verifier using RedBean to perform the SRP6a protocol
+* `login.php` loads the user salt and verifier using RedBean and perform the SRP6a protocol to authenticated the user

-To login the browser first uses the email to fetch the salt `s` and the server challenge `B` using ajax.
+To authenticated a user the browser first uses the email to fetch the salt `s` and the server challenge `B` using ajax.
 It then generates a random `A` and computes the password proof `M1` which are posted together with the email as the users credentials.
-If the user password proof works the `login.php` code sets a session variable `SRP_SESSION_KEY` which can be used to protect sensitive pages with something like:
+If the user password proof is correct the `login.php` code sets two session variables:

+* `SRP_USER_ID` the authenticated user id
+* `SRP_SESSION_KEY` a strong shared session K=H(s) which could be used for further cryptography (e.g. using WebCryptAPI)

+You can use the authenticated `SRP_USER_ID` variable to protect senstive pages with something like the following:

 ```
-if( empty($_SESSION['SRP_SESSION_KEY'] ) ) {
+if( empty($_SESSION['SRP_USER_ID'] ) ) {
     // user is not authenticated
     exit();
+} else {
+    $msg = "Hello ".$_SESSION['SRP_USER_ID']."!";
+    echo $msg;
 }
 ```

-The html page shows the corresponding session key generated from javascript which would be used for further cryptography (e.g. using WebCryptAPI).

 ## License